ibnufajar1994/machine-learning-pipeline/README.md

    git clone https://github.com/ibnufajar1994/pyspark-pipeline.git
 ```

 2. **Set up your environment**:
+   **A. Create .env file**
 You'll need to set up your environment variables to connect to your PostgreSQL databases and define other project settings.
 Edit the .env file in the root directory and /script/.env:
 ```
    LOG_POSTGRES_HOST=your_host
    LOG_POSTGRES_DB=your_db